pteargryphon/creative-brief-generator/README.md

 2. Create a template doc (optional)
 3. Note the template doc ID if using one

+**Default Coda Configuration:**
+- Document ID: `TeddWcsh5U`
+- Table ID: `grid-XSXEqW-PnP`
+- The system can read from and write to this Coda table via the API

 ## Cost Estimates

 Per brief generation: